 Like us they're also ethos driven, offering customers the chance to plant a tree with every sip, with 700+ planted and growing.
 Their products come in compostable packaging and they're also give 1% off all sales to Project Waterfall, a charity that helps to build wells and provide clean water to deprived coffee communities.
 So you can feel good and do good.

-As you can see, there are plenty of health benefits to reducing your caffeine intake, and it really can do wonders for your energy level.
+As you can see, there are plenty of health benefits to reducing your caffeine intake, and it really can do wonders for fighting low energy levels in females.
 Our favourite way to swap out the caffeine is to enjoy one of our delicious jrny shakes in the morning instead, as this makes sure you’re getting all your nutrients in and are ready to face the day.

 At jrny, we are made up of a team of Sports Scientists & Chartered Nutritionists.
 We want to make sure that we’re not just putting up the pseudo-science you’d see on other sites.
 If any of our staff put anything on our blog that relates to your health, you can bet that it is backed by evidence-based science!
 It always will be.
 That’s our commitment to you.